Recent Graduate Information

 Access to UCD and King Hall Student Services

 Many campus and King Hall services are connected to your student enrollment status and your UCD computing account.
 Items include your access to SISWEB, the Law School Intranet and other campus services some which are accessed using your Kerberos login credentials, and some services related to your Student ID card.
 From the date you graduate, you have roughly 90-days to access and use most student services.
-In these 90 days we strongly encourage students to tie-up-loose-ends, find alternative or replacement services, and save any student record information you’d like to refer back to, in a new secure location.
+In these 90 days we strongly encourage students to tie-up-loose-ends, find alternative or replacement services, and save any student record information you would like to refer back to, in a new secure location.
 Here are a few things to consider:

 Email Account Infomation